xpress045/xpress045/README.md

 # Xpress045

 ## About Me
 - Not professional in anything.
 Developing myself.
 I like Cyber Security, Backend Development, Python.
-I'm an old Roblox Developer .
+I'm an old Roblox Developer.
 I'm Turkish.

 ## Languages
 ### Intermediate